Updated and simplified land use regulations and policies will result in more streamlined review processes.

 Winter 2019 -

-Develop option and directions
+Develop options and directions

 - Prioritize issues and explore options to simplify and clarify regulations based on engagement feedback